40netse/terraform-modules/README.md

 # terraform-modules
-Repository for cloud terraform resources
+Repository for cloud terraform modules used for public cloud resources.